 CUET ~3-4 Marks LCR circuits and transformers

-Students can score full marks in Numerical problems solved with the correct approach.
-In the NCERT class 12 Physics chapter 7, most of the numerical problems revolve around Peak value, RMS value, Impedance, resonance, power, and transformers.
+You can score full marks in numericals with the right approach.
+Most problems here use peak value, RMS value, impedance, resonance, power, and transformers.
+Follow these steps:

-• Read the question carefully and note down all the given values (V, I, Z, etc.)
+• Read the question and note all given values (V, I, Z, and so on).

-• Identify the circuit type from the given values and draw its phasor diagram.
+• Spot the circuit type and draw its phasor diagram.

 Common Mistakes Students Make in Chapter 7 Alternating Current

-• Confusion between peak and rms value while calculating current and voltage.
+• Mixing up peak and RMS value while finding current and voltage.

-• Calculating average power without considering the power factor.
+• Finding average power without using the power factor.

-• Interchanging the turn ratio values of voltage and current in transformer questions.
+• Swapping the turn ratio for voltage and current in transformer questions.

-• Depending on rote learning rather than understanding derivations, graphs, and concepts.
+• Relying on rote learning instead of understanding the derivations and graphs.

 FAQs